Spratly Island: History in the 20th century

 In April 1930, France sent the dispatch boat (aviso), la Malicieuse, to the archipelago and raised the flag of France on a high mound on Spratly Island, also known as île de la Tempête.
 According to an official announcement by the French Ministry of Foreign Affairs, France occupied Spratly Island on April 13, 1930.

 On 21 December 1933, the Governor of Cochinchina, Jean-Félix Krautheimer, signed Decree No. 4702-CP merging Spratly Island, Amboyna Cay, Itu Aba Island, Northeast Cay, Southwest Cay, Loaita Island, Thitu Island and other dependent islands with Ba Ria province (present-day Vietnam's Bà Rịa–Vũng Tàu province).

 In April 1939 Japan occupied the island provoking protests from the French.
 The Japanese also laid claim to 1000 square miles of the South China sea between 7 and 12 degrees north and 111 to 112 degrees east.
 During the occupation of the island by the Imperial Japanese Navy at the time of the Pacific War, the island was known by the Japanese as Nishitori jima (西鳥島).

 After World War II, the Republic of China Navy sent a fleet of vessels to the South China Sea to take over the occupation of islands from Japan.
 In 1946, the Republic of China government announced the sovereignty of this island, set a milestone, and named it "Nanwei Island".
 (Nanwei is the name of the Chairman of Guangdong Province in China in 1946 – Chinese: 南威島).
+In December 1960, the United States Military Assistance Advisory Group requested permission from Taiwan's Republic of China Ministry of National Defense to carry out surveys at this island, which was approved.

 During the early 1960s, the Republic of Vietnam Navy stopped off at the island several times.
 In 1963, three ships (HQ-404 Huong Giang, HQ-01 Chi Lang and HQ-09 Ki Hoa) visited and systematically rebuilt steles on a number of islands in the archipelago.
 On May 19, 1963, they built one on Spratly Island.
 However, the war on the mainland led to the absence of Vietnamese troops on the island until 1974 when South Vietnam set up a permanent garrison there after the Crescent Group of the Paracel Islands was lost to China.
 On April 29, 1975, the Vietnam People's Army evicted South Vietnam's troops and occupied the island.